pwangy/phase-1-project-poke/README.md

 # Pok&#233;mon Team Builder
 Ever wanted a place to keep track of your Pok&#233;mon team roster?
-Search for Pok&#233;mon and add them to your team tracker with the PTB.
+Search for Pok&#233;mon and add them to your team tracker with the Pok&#233;mon Team Builder.

+Pok&#233;mon Team Builder

 ## What is this?
 Pok&#233;mon Team Builder was built by Steph Bertram, Sung-Jin Ahn, and Peggy Wang for educational purposes as part of Flatiron School's Software Engineering bootcamp.